 In today’s corporate environment, chaos engineering is the most incredible practice methodology that can change software engineering and qualitative delivery on a larger scale.
-It deals with the uncertainty of a distributed systems in a comprehensive manner, and provide a way to modulate them quickly.
+It deals with the uncertainty of distributed systems in a comprehensive manner and provides a way to modulate them quickly.

 Identify the root cause of any unusual behavioral breakdown in the system by injecting the failures.

 How Chaos Engineering is different from typical resilience testing?